AhmadShamailButt/HCI-Project-Talkify/README.md

     - Extract the contents to a folder of your choice.

 2. **Open Terminal:**
-    - Navigate to the project folder using your terminal or command prompt.
+    - Navigate to the project folder and then open src folder  using your terminal or command prompt.

 3. **Install Dependencies:**
     ```bash